 The Content Committee

 The Content Committee is responsible for the technical content of the Examination.
 Membership in the Content Committee is limited to CPAs, most of whom are representatives of the Content Committee’s five subcommittees.
 Of the five subcommittees, there is one subcommittee for each of the four Examination sections, and one for IQEX (the International Qualification Examination).
 Each subcommittee is responsible for the development of Examination content in accordance with BOE guidelines and policies.

 The Psychometric Oversight Committee (POC)

-The POC directs and evaluates CPA Examination research, and oversees the application of psychometric procedures in accordance with the international standards applicable to licensure and certification examinations.
+The POC directs and evaluates Examination research, and oversees the application of psychometric procedures in accordance with the international standards applicable to licensure and certification examinations.
 Members of the POC are psychometricians with expertise in psychometric procedures, measurement theories, computer-based testing, and legal issues relevant to licensure examinations.

 The State Board Committee (SBC)

 The SBC serves as a communication link between the BOE and state boards of accountancy.
 It is responsible for communicating state board concerns to the BOE and keeping state boards of accountancy advised of BOE activities and decisions.
 SBC membership is limited to state board of accountancy members/chairs or executive directors.

 The AICPA Examinations Team works under the oversight of the BOE, carrying out BOE directives with regard to the development and scoring of the Examination.
 The Examinations Team is composed of CPAs, psychometricians, statisticians, test developers, and administrative staff.

 The BOE seeks expert advice and input from stakeholders prior to making decisions that will affect the Examination.
 Depending on the issue, the BOE may consult with state boards of accountancy, request recommendations from its committees, ask the AICPA Examinations Team to investigate issues, or seek the views of a broad spectrum of Examination stakeholders and the profession as a whole.